Bobrac3023/Secureworkspace/readme.md

 6. Future Features:
     True to responsive coding priciples the website also needs to be responsive to future requirements and enhancements.
-    The author plans to add a 3D video section, glowing featues and more changes to the sytling and logic using Javascript.
+    The author plans to add a 3D video section, glowing features and more changes to the sytling and logic using Javascript.

 7. Testing